last updated December 31, 2015

 coincidence that it happened on that day.
 Only use ironic

-when it's something that on its face would be unexpected; otherwise,
+when it's something that on its face would seem contradictory or paradoxical; otherwise,

 use coincidental.
 By the way, most of the things in